airlock174/freepalestine/README.md

 - Transparent number box background (`alpha 0`) with **bold dark-red text** for visual contrast
 - Panels automatically adapt to the **size** of the connected number box
 - Compatible with objects using `@presentation 1` — correctly distinguishes and supports both `patching_rect` and `presentation_rect`
-- Automatically replaces previously spawned panels at the same position, allowing multiple flag generations or design variations without overlap
+- Automatically replaces previously spawned panels at the same position, allowing multiple flag generations or design variations without overlap*¹*
 - **Non-destructive:** modifies only visual attributes, leaving all functional parameters of the number box intact.
 Includes a dedicated **clear** `bang` to restore the default appearance and remove panels spawned at the same position.